 Imagine showing up to a small group Bible study and during the teaching, someone just started to sing loudly!
 Imagine how unedifying this would be.
 Paul was taking on this subject in this chapter.
 Paul goes on to write,

-Notice the same Greek word being used here (sigaō).
-Here, men are told to “keep silent.”
-Is this because they are inferior?
-Of course not.
-It is because they are being distracting and unedifying.
+Paul uses the same word “keep silent” (sigaō).
+This is the same word he used to refer to women “keeping silent,” but here, Paul writes that men are supposed to “keep silent.”
+Is this because men are inferior to women?
+No, it is because they are being distracting and unedifying.
 Next, Paul writes,

 “Let two or three prophets speak, and let the others pass judgment.
-30 But if a revelation is made to another who is seated, the first one must keep silent [Greek sigaō]” (1 Cor.
+30 But if a revelation is made to another who is seated, the first one must keep silent [sigaō]” (1 Cor.
 14:29-30).

-Notice the same Greek word sigaō is used.
+Once again, Paul uses the same word “keep silent” (sigaō).
 Here, Paul explains that those prophesying need to do this in order.
 Was this because of their gender?
 Obviously not.
 Instead, he gave this command, because they were being unedifying and distracting.
 Finally, Paul writes,

 “For you can all prophesy one by one, so that all may learn and all may be exhorted; 32 and the spirits of prophets are subject to prophets; 33 for God is not a God of confusion but of peace, as in all the churches of the saints” (1 Cor.
 14:31-33).

-Here is the point.
-The small group meetings of the Corinthians were confusing and distracting, but “God is not a God of confusion.”
-Therefore, Paul was giving instructions to have more edifying, coherent meetings.
+Here is the main point of the context: The small group meetings of the Corinthians were confusing and distracting, but “God is not a God of confusion.”
+Therefore, Paul was giving instructions to have more edifying and intelligible meetings.

-Third, the Greek word sigaō could also be translated “keep quiet.”
+Third, the word “keep silent” (sigaō) could also be translated “keep quiet.”
 For example, Greek grammarians prefer this translation in Luke 18:39: “Those who led the way were sternly telling him to be quiet (Greek sigaō); but he kept crying out all the more, “Son of David, have mercy on me!”
 In other words, Paul was not telling the women to be permanently silent.
 He was telling them to be quiet for a purpose (i.e. they were being unedifying).

-Fourth, the Greek word for speak is “laleō,” which could be translated as “ongoing chatter.”
+Fourth, the word for “speak” (laleō) could be translated as “ongoing chatter.”
 The use of the present tense implies ongoing chatter or even heckling.
 Therefore, it was probably the case that these women in the church were being unruly, and Paul was telling them to be quiet for the sake of the meeting.
+Johnson writes, “In this context, as argued above, it specifically refers to the uninspired raising of questions in a manner that disrupted the service.”

 Sixth, the OT never says anything about women being silent.
 Therefore, it is odd that Paul would write, “Just as the Law also says” (1 Cor.
 14:34).
 Paul must be quoting the Law in a general sense—not a specific sense.
+For instance, it is a good quality to listen, rather than incessantly speak: “To me they listened and waited, and kept silent for my counsel” (Job 29:21).
+Johnson writes, “The Law could mean the whole Old Testament’s repeated emphasis (especially in the Pentateuch) on the principle of order and differentiation whereby God turns chaos into order.”
 This probably refers to the Law telling everyone to be submissive and humble, rather than self-serving.
 It is also possible that Paul was referring to the Greco-Roman laws against Pagan, ecstatic worship.

 See Yamauchi, Edwin M. The Stones and the Scriptures.
 Philadelphia: Lippincott, 1972.
 202. James 2:2 uses the Greek word sunagoge (or synagogue) to describe the early Christian assemblies.